khanhpoeta/poeta_rn/README.md

 Assuming you have all the requirements installed, you can run the project by running:

-- `poeta-rn -h` to show help
+- `poeta -h` to show help
-- `poeta-rn -mp` to create a new react project
+- `poeta -mp` to create a new react project

 ## License